adap/flower/benchmarks/flowertune-llm/evaluation/README.md

 # FlowerTune LLM Evaluation

 This directory provides various evaluation metrics to assess the quality of your fine-tuned LLMs.
-If you are participating [LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard), evaluating your finetuned LLM is the final step prior to have your submission added to the [LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard#how-to-participate).
+If you are participating [LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard), evaluating your fine-tuned LLM is the final step prior to have your submission added to the [LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard#how-to-participate).
 The evaluation scores generated here will be displayed as the definitive values on the LLM Leaderboard.

 ## How to run
 Navigate to the individual directory corresponding to your selected challenge (`general NLP`, `finance`, `medical`, or `code`) and follow the instructions there to execute the evaluation.